marcinkuzminski/rhodecode/docs/setup.rst

 authentication so those are credentials to access Your ldap, if it doesn't support anonymous search/user lookups.

-If all data are entered correctly, and `ldap-python` is properly installed Users should be granted to access RhodeCode wit theire ldap accounts.
+If all data are entered correctly, and `python-ldap` is properly installed Users should be granted to access RhodeCode wit theire ldap accounts.
 When logging at the first time an special ldap account is created inside RhodeCode, so You can control over permissions even on ldap users.
 If such user exists